mark-marshall/tech-placement-challenge/README.md

 2. [Running the REPL locally with tests](#Running-the-REPL-locally-with-tests)

 ### Using the public API
-All API requests are made to: https://unidays-discount.herokuapp.com </br>
+All API requests are made to: https://unidays-discount.herokuapp.com Requests and reponses are given in JSON.
 The following endpoints are available:
 1. [Sanity Check](#Sanity-Check)
 2. [Price](#Price)